neu-se/CS4530-Fall-2022/Assignments/ip1/ip1.md

 Avery has provided you with a single test case that you can use to check your progress; you will find that it tests some basic functionality of this function, but does not test the full specification.
 Please add new tests in the same `describe` block as the existing one in `src/town/Town.test.ts`.
 You can run these tests by running the command `npx jest --watch Town.test`, which will automatically re-run the tests as you update the file.

 Hint: The function takes as a parameter an `ITiledMap` object; you can learn more about the structure from reviewing the type definition, from the [Tiled JSON Map Format Specification](https://doc.mapeditor.org/en/stable/reference/json-map-format/), and from the example provided in the test case for `initializeFromMap` in the handout.
 The specific *layer* of the map that you are looking for will be of the type `ITiledMapObjectLayer`.
 The object layer will list all of the objects.
 The `type` property of each object in that layer identifies it as a `ViewingArea`, `ConversationArea`, or other - you can ignore any others.

+Note (9/13/22): The grading script will also run two integration tests as part of grading this task.
+The integration tests will check for the behavior of every single one of the methods that you were required t complete for this and the other tasks.
+While we aim to create test suites for each individual implementation task that are *perfect*, this is at times a difficult task, and these two integration tests check how the different units interact.
+These two tests are clearly identified as integration tests in the grading output.

 Grading:
 * 10 points for a correct implementation